Dog Bite Lawyer in Binghamton New York

 Generally, the claim will be paid by the dog owner’s homeowner’s insurance.
 This means that you should not be reluctant to file a claim against the dog’s owner, even if it is a friend, neighbor, relative or other acquaintance.
 In most cases, the money will come from the insurer, not out of the dog owner’s pocket.

 Scott C. Gottlieb, Injury Law Attorney, works with economic experts to determine the full value of dog bite claims.
 We are committed to assisting victims of serious injuries, including dog bite victims.
 Our New York dog bite attorney will work hard to seek to resolve your claim successfully so that you can concentrate on recovery and move forward with your life.

 If you or a loved one has been seriously hurt in a recent dog attack, contact Scott C. Gottlieb, Injury Law Attorney, today for a free review of your case.
+We serve Binghamton and areas around New York’s Southern Tier.
 Call us or submit our online contact form.

 - CDC: Preventing Dog Bites